-Have you read in the news recently that eating dark chocolate improves your health and well being?
+Have you heard people say that eating dark chocolate improves your health and well being?
 Did you automatically dismiss it and think that’s impossible, or were you intrigued to learn how and why dark chocolate is good for your health?

 I started learning about the health benefits of dark chocolate several years ago shortly after my husband was diagnosed with Type 1 Diabetes.

 As I was researching Type 1 Diabetes and looking for ways to deal with this health issue I found many different articles about natural ways to improve your health.
 I discovered the health benefits of magnesium, garlic, onions, and of course, dark chocolate.

 Now the dark chocolate I am talking about isn’t the candy bars that you find at the checkout counter of your local grocery store.

 Those candy bars are typically high in sugar and contain chocolate that is processed which reduces the amount of flavonoids in the chocolate.